visgl/deck.gl/docs/developer-guide/base-maps/using-with-google-maps.md

 The [overlaid](../../get-started/using-with-map.md#overlaid) mode renders deck.gl in a separate canvas inside the Maps' controls container, using the Maps JavaScript API [OverlayView class](https://developers.google.com/maps/documentation/javascript/reference/#OverlayView).

 This is supported by using [GoogleMapsOverlay](../../api-reference/google-maps/google-maps-overlay.md) with Google's [raster map](https://developers.google.com/maps/documentation/javascript/vector-map).
 When a deck.gl overlay instance is added to the map, if a vector map is not detected or the user's device does not support WebGL2, it will automatically fallback to overlaid mode.
-In this mode, 3D features like tilt, rotation, fraction zoom are not supported.
+You can also explicitly use this mode by setting the option `interleaved` to false when creating the GoogleMapsOverlay.
+In this mode, 3D features like tilt, rotation, and fractional zoom are not supported.

 ### Reverse Controlled